FuzionView/FV-Docs/source/systemmenu.rst

 Keep Out!
 ----------

-A placeholder to test authorization and accessability.
+A placeholder to test authorization and accessability - it has no functionality.

 FuzionView Documentation
 -------------------------

+Documentation for end users, data providers, system operators, and open source developers can be found `here <https://uumpt.sharedgeo.net/docs/#>`_ .

 .. figure:: /_static/A-Documentation.png
    :alt: FuzionView Documentation